storesafe/cordova-sqlite-storage/README.md

 ## Announcements

+- Changes to background processing:
+  - The `dbType` option is now removed;
+  - Android version is now using one thread per db;
+  - for iOS version backround processing using a thread pool is now mandatory.
 - Experimenal WP(8) version, as described above
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)
 - Forum renamed to: [Cordova-SQLitePlugin forum](http://groups.google.com/group/Cordova-SQLitePlugin)
 - New location: https://github.com/brodysoft/Cordova-SQLitePlugin
 - iOS version can now be built with either ARC or MRC.
-- Android version is now using one thread per db, regardless of the `dbType` option.

 ## Highlights